 When a decedent does leave a will but glaringly omits someone who would have inherited if he had died intestate, this individual has "standing" to challenge or contest the will in court.
 Not just anyone can do this—standing means the individual has some financial stake in the estate.
 This might be the case if the deceased left his entire estate to one child and omitted mention of his other child entirely in his will.
 An heir-in-law would qualify.

 A surviving spouse is an exception to this rule.
-All states but Georgia prohibit a married individual from disowning his spouse and they have laws in place to make sure she receives her fair share of his estate.
+All states prohibit a married individual from disowning his spouse and they have laws in place to make sure she receives her fair share of his estate.
 She's always an heir-at-law, but she would not have to contest the will to claim her share.
 She would have to bring the omission to the attention of the probate court, however, usually by filing a claim.

 California Living Trusts.
 "Who Is Responsible for Inheritance When Someone Dies Without a Will?"
 Accessed July 13, 2020.